cayohollanda/terraform-aws-eks-auth/README.md

 ```
 ## FAQ

-### How can I contribute with this module?
+### How can I contribute to this module?

-You can just create a fork and then, create a Pull Request to main repository.
+Simply create a fork and then submit a Pull Request to the main repository.

-### Can I relates a bug?
+### Can I report a bug?

 Yes!
-I appreciate you if you can do this and alert me.
-I will solve it as soon as possible.
+We appreciate your help in identifying any issues.
+We will address them as soon as possible.

 ## License